vaasahacklab/doorbell/README.md

 ## Usage

 Script waits incoming JSON-requests on configured port. it expects `{'request': 'frontdoor'}` string key-value (standard JSON), where `frontdoor` is the token to play doorbell for.
-If soundfile mapping exist for `frontdoor` in config, mapped soundfile will play, otherwise returns error to requester.
+If soundfile mapping exist for `frontdoor` in config, mapped soundfile will play, otherwise wildcard soundfile will play if configured.
+Failing both returns error to requester.